-3 credits (3 lec hrs/wk) Use of microcomputers for data base management system applications.
+3 credits (3 lec, 3 TBA lab hrs/wk) Use of microcomputers for database management system applications.
 Introduces the concepts, terminology, and application of data base management technology.
-Students will learn the common features of data base management system software, its application to many business uses, analysis and design of data systems, and the issues involved in choosing and installing data base management software.
-Uses one or more commercially available data base management system software packages.
+Students will learn the common features of database management system software, its application to many business uses, analysis and design of data systems, and the issues involved in choosing and installing database management software.
+Uses one or more commercially available database management system software packages.